-So this person is meeting here, but then this piece is missing, so okay, no, I have to get -- sign a form of documentation authorization from this doctor.
-So then we can attach it here, but then this -- it's too much.
-1 Like, that's how I felt, like, I felt like a 2 ping pong ball and I'm so blessed that I had people to 3 4 connect with and, you know, get me going.
-Because there was times where it was just too much and I acknowledge 5 people that, you know, when you have language barriers.
-I 6 am fortunate that -- I wish I had my language because I'm 7 not unfortunate, actually, I wish I spoke Cree, but I 8 9 don't.
+1 then we can attach it here, but then this it's too much.
+2 Like, that's how I felt, like, I felt like a 3 ping pong ball and I'm so blessed that I had people to 4 connect with and, you know, get me going.
+Because there 5 was times where it was just too much and I acknowledge 6 people that, you know, when you have language barriers.
+I 7 am fortunate that I wish I had my language because I'm 8 not unfortunate, actually, I wish I spoke Cree, but I 9 don't.
 That's one of my bucket list, the hell with that, 10 I'm taking that back.
-And but to be able to call and talk to them in a way where I know what they're saying, but not 11 everybody says that, because English is not their first 12 13 language.
+And but to be able to call and talk 11 to them in a way where I know what they're saying, but not 12 everybody says that, because English is not their first 13 language.
 Yeah.
-MS. CHRISTA BIG CANOE: Do you have any more 14 recommendations?
-15 MS. ANGELA LAVALLEE: No. I can't think of 16 any at the moment.
-17 MS. CHRISTA BIG CANOE: And if you can't 18 19 think of any at the moment, don't worry.
-We can touch base and ---20 MS. ANGELA LAVALLEE: Yeah.
-21 22 MS. CHRISTA BIG CANOE: --- I know the Commissioner would welcome many more if you wanted to put 23 them in a submission.
-Chief Commissioner, do you have any 24

-25 questions or comments?
+14 MS. CHRISTA BIG CANOE: Do you have any more 15 recommendations?
+16 MS. ANGELA LAVALLEE: No. I can't think of 17 any at the moment.
+18 MS. CHRISTA BIG CANOE: And if you can't 19 think of any at the moment, don't worry.
+We can touch base 20 and 21 MS. ANGELA LAVALLEE: Yeah.
+22 MS. CHRISTA BIG CANOE: I know the 23 Commissioner would welcome many more if you wanted to put 24 them in a submission.
+Chief Commissioner, do you have any 25 questions or comments?

-1 CHIEF COMMISSIONER MARION BULLER: I do have one question.
-And I'm not too sure if I heard this 2 correctly, but your daughter and her children were living -3 4 - I think you said were living in an apartment while under the supervision of CFS.
-5 MS. ANGELA LAVALLEE: M'hm.
-6 CHIEF COMMISSIONER MARION BULLER: And there 7 were mice in the apartment?
-8 9 MS. ANGELA LAVALLEE: Yeah.
+1 CHIEF COMMISSIONER MARION BULLER: I do have 2 one question.
+And I'm not too sure if I heard this 3 correctly, but your daughter and her children were living - 4 - I think you said were living in an apartment while under 5 the supervision of CFS.
+6 MS. ANGELA LAVALLEE: M'hm.
+7 CHIEF COMMISSIONER MARION BULLER: And there 8 were mice in the apartment?
+9 MS. ANGELA LAVALLEE: Yeah.
 And because 10 that was one of the concerns that I had too.
-I had requested that they also check for a mice -- I can't 11 believe I can't even remember what it's called.
-They do a 12 13 test to see, because mice have really toxic -- their poop.
-My daughter is sending me pictures, they're running around 14 and my nine-year-old went to visit at the home and she was 15 sick within probably seven hours.
-So yeah, there was mice 16 in them.
+I had 11 requested that they also check for a mice I can't 12 believe I can't even remember what it's called.
+They do a 13 test to see, because mice have really toxic their poop.
+14 My daughter is sending me pictures, they're running around 15 and my nine-year-old went to visit at the home and she was 16 sick within probably seven hours.
+So yeah, there was mice 17 in them.
 Yeah, yeah.
-17 And then would -- so I told my daughter to 18 19 get in touch with her worker because CFS would have the authority to request a transfer and it was a health matter.
-20 And I was told that a letter was drafted, not from the 21 22 worker -- this is what my daughter told her -- that a letter was drafted, but that housing had told her to just 23 clean up the mess herself, like, the mice poop, and to get 24 traps.
+18 And then would so I told my daughter to 19 get in touch with her worker because CFS would have the 20 authority to request a transfer and it was a health matter.
+21 And I was told that a letter was drafted, not from the 22 worker this is what my daughter told her that a 23 letter was drafted, but that housing had told her to just 24 clean up the mess herself, like, the mice poop, and to get 25 traps.
 And I said, "Ah, no, no. Like, no, you can't be